DanyangLinda/weather-data/README.md

 cd weather-data
 sbt run
 ```
 3. Spark is configured to run in local mode with 1 core and 500 MB memory.
-It will take about 10 mininutes to finish for your first time of running the code, as it will take a few mininutes to convert the earth image to a csv file.
+It will take about 10 mininutes to finish for your first time of running the code, as it will take a few mininutes to convert the earth image to a csv file (earthImage.csv) of 3.2 GB.

 ## Solution design